Proclamation of accession of Charles III: Northern Ireland

-The proclamation in Northern Ireland was held at the Hillsborough Castle in Royal Hillsborough on 11 September at 12:00 BST.
+The proclamation in Northern Ireland was held at the Hillsborough Castle in Royal Hillsborough on 11 September at 12:00 noon.
 It was read out by Robert Noel, Norroy and Ulster King of Arms.
-Attendees included Secretary of State for Northern Ireland Chris Heaton-Harris, Minister of State for Northern Ireland Steve Baker, Democratic Unionist Party leader Jeffrey Donaldson and Alliance party leader Naomi Long.
+Attendees included Secretary of State for Northern Ireland Chris Heaton-Harris, Minister of State for Northern Ireland Steve Baker, Democratic Unionist Party leader Jeffrey Donaldson, and Alliance party leader Naomi Long.
 While Sinn Féin stayed away and attended a rally in Belfast for victims of The Troubles instead, the party said it would attend other official events during the period of mourning.

 Scotland

 The proclamation in Scotland was held at Mercat Cross, Edinburgh, on 11 September.
 The ceremony was attended by Scottish judges and politicians, including First Minister Nicola Sturgeon.
-It was read out by Joseph Morrow, Lord Lyon King of Arms.
+It was read by Joseph Morrow, Lord Lyon King of Arms.
 A few attendees protested against the monarchy and booed as Morrow spoke.

-On 12 September, the proclamation was read out at Comhairle nan Eilean Siar in Stornoway, both in English and Scottish Gaelic.
+On 12 September, the proclamation was read at Comhairle nan Eilean Siar in Stornoway, in both English and Scottish Gaelic.

 The proclamation in Scottish Gaelic reads: